Several of my novel have been picked up by an indie publisher and per their request only one chapter of the novel has been left up to gain interest.

 “It’s over Mr. Winston; you did everything you could and more.”

-Danny sniffed back her tears of combined happiness and sadness, and fought to compose herself as she put her mental shields back up.
-She was happy that they all could move on, but sad they would never see their families again, especially Mr. Winston who had a pretty little wife and two young children.
-No, that wasn’t completely true, they would see them again, once their families had passed on.
-Danny knew there was an afterlife, she’d died twice already and seen what was to come; death didn’t scare her, only living did.
+Danny sniffed back her tears of combined happiness and sadness and fought to compose herself as she put her mental shields back up.
+She was happy that they all could move on but sad they would never see their families again, especially Mr. Winston who had a pretty little wife and two young children.
+No, that wasn’t completely true; they would see them again, once their families had passed on.
+Danny knew there was an afterlife, she’d died twice already and seen what was to come; death didn’t scare her, only the living did.